Lexicon

 ORIGINAL

-(1) Self-Sovereign Identity—cryptographic identifier independent of platform.
-(2) Asset Self-Custody—user controls keys; platform cannot freeze without cooperation.
-(3) Verifiable Computation—zero-knowledge proofs of correctness without re-execution.
-(4) Commitment Devices—self-enforcing mechanisms like escrow, time-locks.
+(1) Self-Sovereign Identity: cryptographic identifier independent of any platform.
+(2) Asset Self-Custody: user controls keys; the platform cannot freeze without cooperation.
+(3) Verifiable Computation: zero-knowledge proofs of correctness without re-execution.
+(4) Commitment Devices: self-enforcing mechanisms like escrow and time-locks.

 The Four Equations